Cloud WMS Software: Top Features, Benefits & Implementation

 3. Out-of-the-box Integrations

-Since traditional warehouse management software are set up in-house, integration with other systems like ERP or CRM can be complex and costly, often requiring custom development.
+Since traditional warehouse management software are set up in-house, integration with CRM or ERP systems can be complex and costly, often requiring custom development.
 Cloud-based WMS seamlessly integrates with various business systems like ERP, TMS, and e-commerce platforms, to ensure a connected order-to-ship process from end-to-end.
 According to O'Reilly, retail and ecommerce are among the most proactive industries when it comes to cloud adoption.

 When done on the cloud, hardware integration with warehouse devices like barcode scanners, RFID systems, and weighing scales is also considerably painless, especially across a distribution network spread across multiple warehouses.